Image of the State of Ohio flag An official State of Ohio government website.

 • Interview(s)

-• Background process consistent with public safety hiring
+• Background investigation consistent with public safety hiring standards

 • Pre-employment physical and drug screening